Apollo 13 moon mission leader James Lovell dies at 97

 Lovell's "Houston, we've had a problem," a variation of a comment Swigert had radioed moments before, became famous.

-What unfolded over the next four days captured the imagination of the nation and the world, which until then had largely been indifferent about what seemed a routine mission.
+What unfolded over the next four days captured the imagination of the world.

 With Lovell commanding the spacecraft, Kranz led hundreds of flight controllers and engineers in a furious rescue plan.